Posts

 When you purchase a domain name from a separate company than your web hosting, you will need to point your nameservers to the hosting company you are using which in this instance would be Bluehost.

-Once you purchase your domain name, you will then need to change your nameservers to point to the web hosting provider you bought hosting from.
+Once you purchase your domain name, you will then need to change your nameservers to point to the web hosting company you bought hosting from.

 By following this step-by-step how to point Godaddy domain to Bluehost guide, you will have this completed in no time.